ray-project/enhancements/reps/2022-04-07-serialization.md

 #### Implement Serializer

-Then, he needs to implement this custom serializer, implements the interface shown below:
+Then, the user needs to implement this custom serializer, implements the interface shown below:
 Let's take Python as an example.
 Other languages will be similar.

 ```python